N. Biren Singh: Chief Minister of Manipur

-On April 20, 2018, Singh launched the First State-Level Ginger Festival at Parbung in Pherzawl District.
+On 20 April 2018, Singh launched the First State-Level Ginger Festival at Parbung in Pherzawl District.
 The festival will remain one of Singh's legacies in the promotion of agriculture in the hill district which is one of the most backward in the state.
 Farmers have reported that since 2018 they are able to sell their organic ginger throughout the year.

 During the 2020 COVID-19 pandemic in India, Manipur became the third State to declare itself coronavirus free after the two patients who had tested positive successfully recovered from the virus.

-On 17 June 2020, 9 MLAs supporting the N. Biren Singh led government in Manipur revolted against him and withdrew support from his government blaming him for lack of action during the COVID-19 pandemic.
+On 17 June 2020, 9 MLAs supporting his government in Manipur revolted against him and withdrew support from his government blaming him for lack of action during the COVID-19 pandemic.
 During the vote of confidence, he was one of the eight MLAs who had skipped the assembly proceedings defying the party whip for the trust vote.
-All members resigned from Indian National Congress and later joined Bharatiya Janata Party in presence of Ram Madhav, Baijayant Panda and Chief Minister of Manipur Biren Singh.
+All members resigned from Indian National Congress and later joined BJP.

+During his administration, nearly 20,000 acres of poppy plantations were destroyed under the initiative of the government's war on drugs, mainly from hilly areas including the Kangpokpi and Ukhrul districts.

+In the 2022 Manipur Legislative Assembly election, Biren Singh led the BJP to a clear majority increasing the seat tally from 21 (2017) to 32 (2022) in an Assembly of 60 and continued as the Chief Minister.

+2023-25 ethnic violence

+Singh's tenure saw the outbreak of ethnic violence between the Meitei and Kuki communities in the state.
+On 15 August 2023, Singh said that certain misunderstandings, actions of vested interests and foreign conspiracies to destabilise the state led to widespread violence in Manipur.
+He limited internet access in the state which led to arrests.

+On 9 February 2025, after 20 months of intermittent violence, Chief minister Singh resigned, facing the threat of a no confidence motion in the impending Manipur Legislative Assembly session.
+As of 13 February 2025 a fresh government has not been formed and Manipur is currently under President's rule.

+Controversies

+In January 2017, his son N Ajay was sentenced to a five-year jail term for the murder of Irom Roger after a traffic related altercation during Holi in 2011.